 Thanks to multiplexing, in HTTP/2 it’s actually possible to create a single TCP packet which includes 2 complete HTTP requests (including headers and data).
 This aspect was already useful in exploiting some “timing attacks” (take a look here if you want to know more) but in case of Web race condition we need more than 2 parallel requests (due to server side jitter).
 So the security researcher had the great idea of combining these 2 techniques togheter, resulting in the following algorithm:

-• disable the TCP_NODELAY option: in order to avoid sending small outgoing packets (which can affect performances) the TCP stack uses the Nagle’s algorithm.
-By disabling this option we force the OS to buffer the packets, because we want to have complete control over what and when a packet is sent to the network
+option: in order to avoid sending small outgoing packets (which can affect performances) the TCP stack uses the Nagle’s algorithm.
+By disabling this option we force the OS to buffer the packets, because we want to have complete control over what and when a packet is sent to the network - for each request without a body: send the headers and withhold an empty

-• for each request with a body: send the headers and send the body except the last byte.
-Withhold a DATA frame with the last byte
+frame - for each request with a body: send the headers and send the body except the last byte.
+Withhold a

-• send the last DATA frames of each request
+frames of each request

 With this technique is possible to complete about 30 HTTP/2 requests in a single packet, hence completely eliminating network jitter.